manorajesh/mano.raje.sh/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)

-Personal website and microblog for myself
+Personal website and microblog for myself.
+This is just the frontend for an ongoing webserver project.
+The frontend is deployed via Cloudflare Pages.

 ## Development